MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/configure-firewalls.md

 - Outbound direction
 - Port 443 (HTTPS)

-This topic describes how to optionally use a highly locked-down firewall configuration to block all traffic to all destinations except those included on your allowlist.
+This topic describes how to optionally use a highly locked-down firewall configuration to block all traffic to all destinations except those included on your allow list.

 As shown in the following diagram, Azure Stack HCI accesses Azure using more than one firewall potentially.